IN ENGLISH LANGUAGE, U to Z letters:

 HEADSTONE ALMOST IN PLACE (A), by Ray Stavrou

 VISIONS OF JOHANNA, by Stephen Scobie,.

-VISITING BOB - POEMS INSPIRED BY THE LIFE AND WORK OF BOB DYLAN, edited by Thom Tammaro and Alan Davis.
+VISITING BOB, edited by Thom Tammaro and Alan Davis.

 VITA GRAPH FOR BOB DYLAN AT SIXTY, by Gavin Selerie.